FontBureau/TypeRoof/docs/planning/type-spec-resolution/2026-08-24-null-typespec-analysis_Kimi-K3.md

 These should not be represented by the same empty string.

-The existing comment in `type-spec-fundamentals.mjs` already identifies this
+The existing comment in `type-spec/fundamentals.mjs` already identifies this
 ambiguity: empty path currently means both root and NULL-TypeSpec.

 ## Recommended semantic model